 Kate's sister, Charmaine played Josie Brown in 1985, Vicki Gibbons in 1986 and Rebecca Knotts in 1997

-• At the time of writing, Kate Gorman has the second-longest gap between appearances as the same character, with 6430 episodes passing
+• At the time of writing, Kate Gorman has the fourth-longest gap between appearances as the same character, with 6430 episodes passing

 • To read our 2005 interview with Kate Gorman, click here

 0271, 0273, 0324, 0334, 0336, 0337, 0338, 0339, 0350,